Pola

 Step 3 Competition and Category Patterns

-The third step sounds sober, but it’s often the moment when 'good' brand work suddenly becomes 'precise' brand work: How does your category speak?
-And where do you want to deliberately differ?
+The third step sounds sober but is often when "good" brand work suddenly becomes "precise" brand work: How does your category speak?
+And where do you deliberately want to be different?

-We don’t go in with a big Excel battle.
+We don't dive in with a big Excel battle.
 We use a simple lens: Category Codes.
 Every industry has recurring patterns in language, imagery, and promises.
-In FinTech, it’s often 'security plus innovation'.
-In sustainable consumer goods, frequently 'purity plus responsibility'.
-The problem: If everyone serves the same codes, your appearance may be understandable—but interchangeable.
+In FinTech, it's often "Security plus Innovation."
+In sustainable consumer goods often "Purity plus Responsibility."
+The problem: When everyone uses the same codes, your appearance may be understandable—but interchangeable.

-A fresh perspective arises here that we repeatedly see in branding and web projects: Archetypes are not only 'character'.
+Here a fresh angle arises, which we see again and again in branding and web projects: Archetypes are not just "character."
 They are also a differentiation strategy.

-An example: If all providers in your niche sound like sages (lots of expertise, lots of explanation), an Everyman archetype can suddenly be liberating: less technical jargon, more closeness, more 'we’re just people too'.
-Or conversely: If the category is very playful, a calm Sage can be your advantage.
+An example: If all providers in your niche sound like Wise (lots of expertise, lots of explanation), an Everyman archetype can suddenly be liberating: less jargon, more closeness, more "We're just human too."
+Or vice versa: If the category is very playful, a calm Sage can be your advantage.

-This is not about provocation.
+It's not about provocation.
 It's about clarity.
 And clarity reduces friction—especially digitally.
-This instantly shows in a website structure: Does the competition use long texts because no one has the courage to focus?
-Then an archetype that stands for simplicity (Innocent, Everyman) is not just 'a style' but a productive decision.
+In a website structure, this shows immediately: Does the competition use long texts because no one has the courage to focus?
+Then an archetype that stands for simplicity (Innocent, Everyman) is not just "a style" but a productive decision.

-Our advice: Use this step to choose a conscious position—not as demarcation for its own sake, but as an invitation: 'This is how our world feels.
-If that suits you, you will recognize us immediately.'
+Our advice: Use this step to choose a deliberate position—not as differentiation for differentiation's sake but as an invitation: "This is what our world feels like.
+If it suits you, you'll recognize us immediately."

 Now comes the decision.
-And yes: We find it completely normal if two archetypes feel strong.
+And yes: We find it completely normal if two archetypes appear strong.
 Brands are not one-dimensional.
-But we've learned: Too many shares make you invisible, because no one can grasp the character.
+But we've learned: Too many elements make you invisible, as no one can grasp the character anymore.

-The core is the archetype that carries your most important decisions—language, visual direction, handling criticism.
-The secondary is like a second color in the design system: It may set accents, but it does not take the lead.
+The Core is the archetype that drives your most important decisions—language, visual direction, dealing with criticism.
+The Secondary is like a second color in the design system: It can set accents but doesn't take the lead.

 How to choose practically?

-Firstly: The core must be compatible with your DNA from step 1.
-If you have 'we never do loud' as a boundary, a jester core will be difficult.
+First: The Core must be compatible with your DNA from step 1.
+If "we never act loudly" is a limit, a Jester Core is difficult.

-Secondly: The core must fit the target audience moments from step 2.
-If the most important emotion in your three moments is 'safety', an explorer core quickly becomes exhausting.
+Second: The Core must fit the target audience moments from step 2.
+If the main emotion in your three moments is "safety," Explorer as a Core quickly becomes tiring.

-Thirdly: The core must play a clear role in your category.
-If it throws you into a sea of sameness, only choose it if you can fill it truly extraordinarily.
+Third: The Core must play a clear role in your category.
+If it throws you into a sea of sameness, only choose it if you can fill it exceptionally.

-Here’s a typical example we often explain: Many tech brands want to be magicians because 'innovation' is alluring.
-But a magician only works if you can prove transformation.
-Otherwise, it seems like big words without effect.
+Here's a typical example we often explain: Many tech brands want to be Magicians because "innovation" is alluring.
+But Magician works only if you can prove transformation.
+Otherwise, it feels like big words without impact.

-With secondary archetypes, it gets interesting if you have a purpose.
-Patagonia is often read as a rebel—but without the caregiver aspect (care, repair, responsibility), it would just be edge.
-It's exactly this mixture that makes credibility.
+With Secondary archetypes, it gets interesting if you have a Purpose.
+Patagonia is often read as a Rebel—but without the Caregiver part (care, repair, responsibility), it would just be hard edges.
+Exactly this mix makes credibility.

-If you want to document this, we recommend a short artifact in the team, for example in a Notion document or directly in your brand guide: 'Core archetype', 'Secondary archetype', 'Three Do’s', 'Three Don’ts'.
-This sounds trivial—but it prevents your archetype from only living in minds.
+If you want to document this, we recommend a short artifact in the team, for example in a Notion document or directly in your brand guide: "Core Archetype", "Secondary Archetype", "Three Do’s", "Three Don’ts".
+It sounds simple—but it prevents your archetype from living only in minds.

 And something reassuring: You can adjust later.
-Archetypes are not tattoos.
+Archetypes are not a tattoo.
 But you should give them time to unfold their effect—otherwise, you only change the tone, never the substance.

-An archetype only becomes 'real' when it shows in details.
-That's where it gets exciting for us at Pola because we often see brands not just as a presentation but as an experience.
+An archetype is only "real" when it shows in details.
+This is where it gets exciting for us as Pola because we often see brands not just as presentations, but as experiences.

-Therefore, we always translate the archetype into three levels: tone, design, behavior.
+We always translate the archetype into three levels: Tonality, Design, Behavior.

-In terms of tone, it’s not about pretty adjectives but about repeatable rules.
-A sage speaks clearly, calmly, backs up statements.
-A rebel questions and breaks expectations.
-A caregiver takes concerns seriously and never sounds condescending.
-If you need support for this, tools like Frontify or a lightweight brand voice toolkit in Figma/Notion are helpful to ensure teams can truly work with it.
+In terms of tonality, it's not about pretty adjectives, but about repeatable rules.
+A Sage speaks clearly, calmly, supports statements.
+A Rebel asks counter-questions and breaks expectations.
+A Caregiver takes worries seriously and never sounds condescending.
+If you need support, tools like Frontify or a light brand voice kit in Figma/Notion can help teams really work with it.

-In design, the archetype becomes visible before any word is read.
-Here comes our sustainable view: A minimalist, resource-conserving interface can not only save CO₂ but also express an attitude.
-An innocent often appears better with clarity, plenty of air, honest imagery.
-A ruler needs order, calmness, value.
-A jester may be bolder, but must still remain usable.
+In design, the archetype becomes visible before a word is read.
+And here's our sustainable perspective: A minimalist, resource-saving interface can not only save CO₂, but also express a stance.
+An Innocent often works better with clarity, lots of space, authentic imagery.
+A Ruler needs order, calm, quality.
+A Jester can be bolder, but it must remain usable.

-A new perspective that we find particularly relevant in 2026: AI and automation make communication faster—but also more generic.
-If you create text variants with AI, you need even more guardrails.
-An archetype can provide these guardrails, but only if you formulate it concretely: Word fields, taboos, sentence length, humor level.
-Otherwise, the AI produces 'somewhat friendly'.
+A fresh perspective that we find particularly relevant in 2026: AI and automation make communication faster—but also more generic.
+If you create text variants with AI, you need even more guidelines.
+An archetype can provide these guidelines, but only if you formulate them concretely: word fields, taboos, sentence length, humor level.
+Otherwise, the AI becomes "somewhat friendly".

-If you implement the archetype consistently, something beautiful happens: Decisions become calmer.
-Not because everything becomes the same, but because there is an inner logic.
-And this logic is felt by people—on the website, in the product, and in contact with you.
+If you consistently apply the archetype, something nice happens: Decisions become calmer.
+Not because everything becomes the same, but because there is an internal logic.
+And people sense this logic—on the website, in the product, and in contact with you.

-Purpose Only Works When Words and Deeds Align
+Purpose Only Works When Words and Actions Match

 Purpose is a big word.
 And that's precisely why it's so easy to fail at it.

-We experience a recurring tension in values-oriented brands: You want to tell ambitiously because you truly want to change something.
-At the same time, you mustn't sound bigger than your actions.
+We experience a recurring tension in values-driven brands: You want to tell an ambitious story because you genuinely want to change something.
+At the same time, you must not sound bigger than your actions.

-Here the archetype helps in a way that many articles don’t state openly: It can translate purpose without inflating it.
-A caregiver does not have to claim to 'save the world'.
-He can quietly show how he takes responsibility: fair supply chains, transparent support, clear language.
-A rebel doesn’t always have to shout—he can precisely act against a wrong and make it visible.
+Here the archetype helps in a way that many articles don't express: It can translate purpose without inflating it.
+A Caregiver doesn't need to claim "saving the world."
+It can quietly show how it takes responsibility: fair supply chains, transparent support, clear language.
+A Rebel doesn't always have to shout—it can act precisely against a grievance and make it visible.

-But the crucial sentence for us stands between the lines: 'perceived'.
-Perception arises from repeated proofs.
+But the crucial sentence stands between the lines for us: "perceived."
+Perception comes from repeated proof.

-Our third fresh perspective: Purpose needs a check protocol across touchpoints, not just a mission on the about page.
-When relaunching, we therefore ask very specifically: Where does purpose become tangible?
-In the checkout?
-In the way you communicate errors?
-In the energy your website consumes because you autoplay large videos—or not?
+Our third fresh perspective: Purpose needs a touchpoint audit, not just a mission on the About page.
+We specifically ask during relaunches: Where does purpose become tangible?
+In checkout?
+In how you communicate errors?
+In the energy your website consumes because you autoplay huge videos—or not?

 Archetypes help consistently tell these proofs.
-But they are also a mirror: If you present yourself as a caregiver and simultaneously your support is unapproachable, a break arises.
-And breaks are the breeding ground for greenwashing accusations.
+But they're also a mirror: If you present yourself as a Caregiver and your support is aloof, a gap arises.
+And gaps are the breeding ground for greenwashing accusations.

-If you take purpose seriously, that is good news: You don’t have to invent a louder story.
-You have to build a coherent story that matches your actions.
+If you take purpose seriously, that's good news: You don't have to invent a louder story.
+You have to build a coherent story that fits your actions.
 Archetypes are a solid framework for that.

 Create Brandguide